martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### Paths View

 The purpose of the Paths View is to display a number of different ways in which a reader may get from one state to another.
 The Paths View displays a sequence of states called "a path".
-Generated paths are sorted by number of states, thus the first path is always the shortest path between two states (the quickest way for the reader to get into a state).
+Generated paths are sorted by the number of states, thus, the first path is always the shortest path between two states (the quickest way for the reader to get into a state).

 >[!WARNING]
 For performance and memory reasons, each path in the Paths View is generated only using state dependencies and not property dependencies.
 If some state depends on a property it will be ignored when generating a path.
 This may be fixed in the future.